-WEEKLY ASSEMBLIES To foster a sense of community at Neil M. Ross School, we feel it is important for the whole school to gather as a school family.
-We have set aside time in the morning on the first day of each week to assemble in our gym.
-It is during this time that we pray as a school community, sing our national anthem, share good news and talents, and reinforce school-wide initiatives and behavioral expectations.
-We value this opportunity to meet the students and celebrate our faith and accomplishments as a community.
-Parents and guests are welcome to share in this special time which begins at 8:40 a.m and lasts approximately 30 minutes.
+WEEKLY ASSEMBLIES To nurture a strong sense of community at Neil M. Ross School, we prioritize coming together as a school family.
+Every Monday morning, we gather in the gym for a special assembly.
+During this time, we unite in prayer, sing the national anthem, showcase achievements and talents, and discuss school-wide initiatives and behavioural standards.
+This assembly serves as a cherished opportunity for us to bond as a community, celebrate our faith, and recognize accomplishments.
+We extend a warm invitation to parents and guests to join us for this meaningful gathering, which begins at 8:40 a.m. and typically lasts for 30 minutes.

 CULTURAL PERFORMANCES In order to complement the Literacy and Fine Arts component of the curriculum, artists are brought in periodically to perform for our students and introduce them to a variety of artistic genres.
 These may include the arts of drama, dance, music and cultural presentations.
 The fee charged as part of your child's school registration, offsets the cost of these performances.